saquib729/OCR-Pipeline-Assignment-/README.md

 ---

-## ⚙️ How to Run the Project
+## How to Run the Project

-### ✔️ Step 1: Install Dependencies using requirements.txt
+ Step 1: Install Dependencies using requirements.txt
-✔️ Step 2: Add Input Files
+ Step 2: Add Input Files
  Place your .jpg / .jpeg / .png documents in the images folder.

-✔️ Step 3: Run the Script
+ Step 3: Run the Script
  python easy_ocr_pii.py

-✔️ Step 4: Check Output
+ Step 4: Check Output

 Redacted results will be in the outputs folder:

-Output File	Description
+## Output File	Description
 *_text.txt	Extracted text file
 *_pii.txt	Detected PII report
 *_redacted.jpg	Redacted image with blacked-out PII

-## 📂 Project Structure